The UK's largest range of secured loans

 |3% p.a. interest||6% p.a. interest||9% p.a. interest|

 The loan illustrations above use approximate, rounded figures, based on a flat interest rate.
 Longer-term secured loans are likely to have variable interest rates.
 If the rate goes down during the course of the loan, the monthly and overall costs would decrease.
-Conversely, if the rate rises during the course of the loan, the monthly and overall costs would increase.
+Conversely, if the rate rises during the loan, the monthly and overall costs would increase.
 Current interest rates are low compared to historical averages.

-The minimum income requirements will vary depending on factors like the term of loan that you opt for.
-All lenders must be able to demonstrate that they are lending responsibly.
-So in other words, they must be careful to ensure that the proposed repayment schedule would be affordable for you, taking into account your income and outgoings.
+The minimum income requirements will vary depending on factors like the term of the loan you opt for.
+All lenders must be able to demonstrate they are lending responsibly.
+So in other words, they must be careful to ensure the proposed repayment schedule would be affordable for you, taking into account your income and outgoings.
 For example, an applicant with a £35,000 salary but relatively low regular financial commitments might stand a better chance than an applicant with a £50,000 salary and exorbitant monthly outgoings.

 Ultimately your income is just one important part of the picture on which a lender will assess your case.

 When you secure a loan against property, your credit score becomes a less crucial factor – but remains a factor nonetheless.
-The importance given to your credit score will vary from lender to lender, with some lenders specifically aiming to serve those with bad credit.
+The importance given to your credit score will vary by lender, with some lenders specifically aiming to serve those with bad credit.
 If you have a damaged credit record, you’ll likely be offered an interest rate that’s higher than the very best rates advertised by lenders.

 These extra steps make secured loans a little slower, but the trade-off for many is access to lower rates and/or larger sums.